ZHzhang01/General_regression_interference/README.md

 ## Additional experiments: response to the Review

-### The proposed framework relies on computationally intensive steps (e.g., Monte Carlo approximations for normalization).
-How does the method scale with large networks, especially when n is
+#### The proposed framework relies on computationally intensive steps (e.g., Monte Carlo approximations for normalization).
+How does the method scale with large networks, especially when n is very large?
-very large?
 Are there strategies to reduce computational complexity?

+#### d